-F Water, plumbing and bathroom fittings
+Water, plumbing and bathroom fittings Repair category 2 Notes Sanitary fittings are worn and upgrading should be expected.
+The cold water rising main was not fully inspectable.

+Heating and hot water

 Repair category 2

-Notes Some sanitary fittings are of an older style and upgrading should be expected.

-Heating and hot water

-Repair category 1

-Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+Notes Old style heating system.
+It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.